-A 1937 letter of his read, “A mint julep is not a product of a formula.
+A 1937 letter of his read: “A mint julep is not a product of a formula.
 It is a ceremony and must be performed by a gentleman possessing a true sense of the artistic, a deep reverence for the ingredients and a proper appreciation of the occasion.
 It is a rite that must not be entrusted to a novice, a statistician nor a Yankee.
-It is a heritage of the Old South, and emblem of hospitality, and a vehicle in which noble minds can travel together upon the flower-strewn paths of a happy and congenial thought.”
+It is a heritage of the Old South, an emblem of hospitality, and a vehicle in which noble minds can travel together upon the flower-strewn paths of a happy and congenial thought.”

 The Mint Julep and the Kentucky Derby